flaviens/gsoc-sim-mem/README.md

 Unless otherwise noted, everything in this repository is covered by the Apache License, Version 2.0 (see [LICENSE](./LICENSE) for full text).

+## How to use

+The simulated memory controller has an AXI master and an AXI slave interface